Introduction

 Ensuring Legal and Sustainable Production

 To ensure products sold in the EU are truly sustainable, the EUDR goes beyond simply prohibiting deforestation.
-It demands that production processes align with the framework of the producing country, encompassing various aspects:
+It demands that production processes align with the legal framework of the producing country, encompassing various aspects:

 • Land use, labour, third parties and human rights